seanKenkeremath/lords-and-lads/README.md

 ### Resetting Nails

-A Lad may skip their turn to reset their nail to its starting height and angle.
-They may use their existing nail or remove their existing nail and put a new one in
+A Lad may skip their turn to reset their nail to its starting depth and angle.
+They may also choose to put a new Lad nail in to the starting depth and remove their existing nail

-A Lord may skip their turn to reset a single center nail to its starting height and angle.
-They may use their existing nail or remove their existing nail and put a new one in.
+A Lord may skip their turn to reset a single center nail to its starting depth and angle.
+They may also choose to put a new center nail in to the starting depth and remove the center nail in question.
 A Lord can do this only once during each of their reigns.
-In other words, if this ability is used by a Lord, that Lord may not use the ability again unless they are demoted and become a Lord again (thus beginning a new reign).
+In other words, if this ability is used by a Lord, that Lord may not use the ability again unless they are demoted and become a Lord again

 ### Penalties